 - Economics and business organization

-Geologists work to understand the history of our planet.
-By better understanding Earth’s history, they are able to foresee how events and processes of the past might influence the future.
+Environmental scientists work to identify, control, or eliminate sources of pollutants or hazards affecting the environment or public health.
 According to the U.S. Department of Labor, Environmental Science is one of the fastest growing professions in the U.S. with an average salary of $60,000.